Yue-Chen-YC/Yue-Chen-YC.github.io/service.md

   -  PACIS 2025

 ## Public and University Events
-- 2023：**Invited Presenter, Bruin Day for Admitted Transfers, UCLA** <br>A presentation about my current honors thesis, discuss my previous research journey as an undergraduate with a Q&A session on how to conduct research and find resources as an undergraduate student at the University of California, Los Angeles
+- 2023：**Invited Presenter, Bruin Day for Admitted Transfers, UCLA** <br>A presentation on my current honors thesis, sharing insights from my undergraduate research journey as a first-generation college student at UCLA.
+The session will include a Q&A on conducting research and accessing resources as an undergraduate.

 ## Conference Organization
 - 2025: The Workshop on Theoretical East Asian Linguistics 14（TEAL-14）